michauhl/RBPBench/README.md

 ```

 we get a significant enrichment of motif hits (Wilcoxon p-value: 6.87978e-09),
-meaning that input regions with motif hits have significantly higher scores.
+meaning that input regions with SLBP motif hits also feature significantly higher scores.

 The second test addresses **RBP motif co-occurrences** (i.e., between two different RBPs),
 using Fisher's exact test.
 For this a 2x2 contingency table is constructed between
-each input RBP pair, and the co-occurrence information
-can also be output in a HTML report file as an interactive heat map plot (see Search with multiple RBPs example above).
+each input RBP pair, and the co-occurrence information can also be plotted as an interactive heat map (see Search with multiple RBPs example above).
 In addition to the co-occurrence statistics, the HTML report also includes a heat map plot of the **correlations between RBPs** (Pearson correlation coefficients).
 For this genomic input regions are labelled 1 or 0 (RBP motif present or not), resulting in a vector of 1s and 0s for each RBP.
 Correlations are then calculated by comparing vectors for every pair of RBPs.

 #### Additional search options